 Agave attenuata prefers full sun, but can tolerate partial shade.

-For soil type, Lion's Tail has a preference for sandy soils that are well-drained and slightly acidic.
+Regards, soil type, Lion's Tail has a preference for sandy soils that are well-drained and slightly acidic.

 Planting outdoors will be fine so long as the temperature does not drop below 50°F (10°C) in the winter.